0412 333 115

 👉 Shop Fieldpiece pumps, oil, and service kits.
 Fast dispatch from our Brisbane warehouse means you’ll have fresh kit before the next storm front rolls in.

-A: Stick with Fieldpiece‑approved oil for correct viscosity in humid heat.
+It is highly recommended to stick with Fieldpiece‑approved oil to ensure the correct viscosity is maintained in humid heat.

-A: Flush, replace oil, inspect seals, and test with hoses isolated.
+Flush the system, replace the oil, carefully inspect all seals, and test with the hoses isolated to pinpoint the issue.

-A: Yes—especially near coastal sites like Gladstone where salt spray corrodes fittings.
+Yes, absolutely.
+This is especially true near coastal sites like Gladstone where salt spray rapidly corrodes metal fittings.

-A: Store in a dry locker with desiccant packs, run it weekly to keep internals coated.
+Yes, but store it in a dry locker with desiccant packs, and run it weekly for a few minutes to keep the internals coated in oil.

 {"one"=>"Select 2 or 3 items to compare", "other"=>"{{ count }} of 3 items selected"}